Neutron-mirror neutron oscillations for solving the puzzles of ultrahigh-energy cosmic rays

 The immediate result of this model is the probability of $n-n'$ oscillations in vacuum \cite{tan2019},

 where $\theta$ is the $n-n'$ mixing angle and $\sin^2(2\theta)$ denotes the mixing strength of about $2\times 10^{-5}$, $t$ is the propagation time, $\Delta_{nn'} = m_{n2} - m_{n1}$ is the small mass difference of the two mass eigenstates of about $2\times 10^{-6}$ eV \cite{tan2019}, and natural units ($\hbar=c=1$) are used for simplicity.
 Note that the equation is valid even for relativistic neutrons and in this case $t$ is the proper time in the particle's rest frame.
+The two model parameters of $\sin^2(2\theta)$ and $\Delta_{nn'}$ are fairly well constrained by neutron lifetime measurements and observation of dark matter and baryon asymmetry \cite{tan2019,tan2019c}.
+In this work, we will present an estimate on the cosmology parameter of the model, i.e., the CMB temperature ratio of the two sectors.

 For neutrons travel in the CMB medium, each collision or interaction with a relic photon will collapse the oscillating wave function into a mirror eigenstate, in other words, during mean free flight time $\tau_f$ the $n-n'$ transition probability is $P_{nn'}(\tau_f)$.
 The number of such collisions will be $1/\tau_f$ in a unit time.
 Therefore, the transition rate of $n-n'$ for in-medium neutrons is \cite{tan2019},